EllaBrands/stanDev/Longer-Term-To-Do-List.md

 Including both the fitting and the evaluation of how well the variance approxmations work.
 Andrew wants to use his gradient marginal optimization (GMO) algorithm.

+#### Graphical Model Wrappers

+So we can handle missing data or forward simulation.

+#### Standalone Generated Quantities

+Run generated quantities for an already fit model using only parameter draws.

 #### Implicit Functions and Differential Algebraic Equations (DAE)